-With spoon and fork in hand, Adam Waxman experiences the edible kaleidoscope of fruits and spices that paint the culinary landscape in the land of smiles.
+With spoon and fork in hand, we experience the edible kaleidoscope of fruits and spices that paint the culinary landscape in the land of smiles.

 A long tail boat motors us through canals to the Amita Thai Cooking Class, a fourth generation home by the water.
 Our teacher, born in this house, shares with us her traditional family style recipes.
 Together we walk through her garden as she acquaints us with the taste and medicinal value of each herb and plant: cloves for toothache; chives for antiseptic; galangal for digestion; turmeric to protect from cancers—this is Mother Nature’s pharmacy.